Edmund W. Hubard: 1843

 Hubard was re-elected with 51.51% of the vote, defeating Whig Richard H. Toler.

 1845

 Hubard won re-election with 49.93% of the vote, defeating Whig John J. Hill.

+Death

+Hubard died of pneumonia at his home near Farmville, Virginia, then part of Buckhingham County, on December 9, 1878, and was interred in the family cemetery near the home.